abouelelas/readme-generator/README.md

-# readme generator
+# README Generator

 ## Description
-It is an application that generates a simple readme file
+This is an application that generates a readme file using node

 ## GitHub Name
-abouelelas
+Abouelelas

 ## Installation
-user needs to install packages in terminal such as, yarn and inquirer
+User needs to install packages such as inquirer and yarn

 ## Instructions
-user will run node index in terminal and answer prompted questions
+User will need to run node index in terminal to deploy application and answer prompted questions

-## Issues
+## Email
-none
+abouelelas@gmail.com

 ## Contributers
 none

-# readme generator
+# README Generator